xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreIterator/README.md

 - The app is still under development, and at this point the underlying data structure for the catalog is a dictionary.

-- We want to avoid problem of coupling our code to the dictionary when traversing the categories and products.
+- We want to avoid the problem of coupling our code to the dictionary when traversing the categories and products.

 - The Iterator pattern enables traversing the dictionary without exposing the underlying representation.

 - By providing a uniform interface to access the elements, we can easily switch the underlying data structure in the future.

 - In the example below, we will implement the Iterator pattern to traverse the categories in the Apple Store catalog.
-We'll omii the product details for simplicity.
+We'll omit the product details for simplicity.

 ## Definitions